Moschovakis Extension of Represented Spaces: Moschovakis extensions and some combinatory spaces of functions in it

 \subsection{The notion of Moschovakis extension}

 Let $X$ be an arbitrary set.
-A \emph{Moschovakis extension} $X^*$ of $X$ is constructed by taking an object $o$ not belonging to $X$ and building the closure of $X\cup\{o\}$ under the formation of ordered pairs, assuming the ordered pair operation is chosen in such a way that no element of $X\cup\{o\}$ is an ordered pair (see~\cite{moschovakis:afoc}, where the set $X$ and the element $o$ are denoted by $B$ and $0$, respectively).
-Finite sequences of elements of $X^*$ can be encoded by elements of $X^*$ as follows: we use the element $o$ as a code of the empty sequence, and, for any $k\in\mathbb{N}$, we encode the sequence $z_0,z_1,\ldots,z_k$ by the ordered pair $(z_0,z)$, where $z$ encodes the sequence $z_1,\ldots,z_k$ (for nonempty sequences, this encoding coincides with the one introduced in~\cite[(1.9)]{moschovakis:afoc}).
-For any $n\in\mathbb{N}$, let $n^*$ be the code of the $n$-term sequence of $o$'s.
-The element $n^*$ will be regarded also as a code of the natural number $n$, thus the numbers $0,\,1,\,2,\,3,\,\ldots$ will be encoded by the elements $o,\,(o,o),\,(o,(o,o)),\,(o,(o,(o,o))),\,\ldots$ of~$X^*$.\footnote{Moschovakis uses, so to say, the mirror-image of this encoding of the natural numbers -- he encodes them by the elements $o,\,(o,o),\,((o,o),o),\,(((o,o),o),o),\,\ldots$ of $X^*$ (\cf~\cite[(1.3)]{moschovakis:afoc}).} Let $\mathbb{N}^*=\{n^*\,|\,n\in\mathbb{N}\}$, where $\mathbb{N}$, as usual, is the set of the natural numbers.
+A \emph{Moschovakis extension} $X^*$ of $X$ is constructed by taking an object $\bm{o}$ not in $X$ and building the closure of $X\cup\{\bm{o}\}$ under the formation of ordered pairs, assuming the ordered pair operation is chosen in such a way that no element of $X\cup\{\bm{o}\}$ is an ordered pair (see~\cite{moschovakis:afoc}, where the set $X$ and the element $\bm{o}$ are denoted by $B$ and $0$, respectively).\footnote{The bold symbol $\bm{o}$ used here should not be confused with the normal text symbol $o$ used elsewhere by the author for least elements of iterative combinatory spaces.} Finite sequences of elements of $X^*$ can be encoded by elements of $X^*$ as follows: we use the element $\bm{o}$ as a code of the empty sequence, and, for any $k\in\mathbb{N}$, we encode the sequence $z_0,z_1,\ldots,z_k$ by the ordered pair $(z_0,z)$, where $z$ encodes the sequence $z_1,\ldots,z_k$ (for nonempty sequences, this encoding coincides with the one introduced in~\cite[(1.9)]{moschovakis:afoc}).
+For any $n\in\mathbb{N}$, let $n^*$ be the code of the $n$-term sequence of $\bm{o}$'s.
+The element $n^*$ will be regarded also as a code of the natural number $n$, thus the numbers $0,\,1,\,2,\,3,\,\ldots$ will be encoded by the elements $\bm{o},\,(\bm{o},\bm{o}),\,(\bm{o},(\bm{o},\bm{o})),\,(\bm{o},(\bm{o},(\bm{o},\bm{o}))),\,\ldots$ of~$X^*$.\footnote{Moschovakis uses, so to speak, the mirror-image of this encoding of the natural numbers -- in the present notation, the elements $\bm{o},\,(\bm{o},\bm{o}),\,((\bm{o},\bm{o}),\bm{o}),\,(((\bm{o},\bm{o}),\bm{o}),\bm{o}),\,\ldots$ are the ones used by him (\cf~\cite[(1.3)]{moschovakis:afoc}).} Let $\mathbb{N}^*=\{n^*\,|\,n\in\mathbb{N}\}$, where $\mathbb{N}$, as usual, is the set of the natural numbers.
 Having in mind the above or similar encodings, we may represent partial functions in $X^*$ of any number of arguments by unary partial functions in $X^*$, and partial functions of any number of arguments from $X^*$ to $\mathbb{N}$ by unary partial functions from the set $X^*$ to its subset~$\mathbb{N}^*$.
 Partial functions of any number of arguments from $\mathbb{N}$ to $X^*$ and such ones in $\mathbb{N}$ can be similarly represented by unary partial functions in~$X^*$.